 Have you ever played god?
 Have you ever taken the time to pluck insects from the soil and place them on an ant hill?
-Controlling the fate of a life can be an empowering moment, it can feel as though you are the biggest thing in the world.
+Controlling the fate of a life can be an empowering moment; it can feel as though you are the most significant thing in the world.
 You can become the governing power where your word is natural law.
-Pluck enough insects and your hand might become another force of nature insects fear.
+Pluck enough insects, and your hand might become another force of nature that insects fear.
 Gravity binds them to the earth, and the hand plucks them from it.
-Maybe insects were too small for you, maybe they didn’t have enough emotion for you to get your kicks.
+Maybe insects were too small for you; perhaps they didn’t have enough emotion for you to get your kicks.
 So instead of insects, you played with small animals.
-Taking one behind the shed where no one could hear their yelps of fear but you, slowly you claim their life and their cries for help are silenced.
-As you feel their breath stop under your crushing grip you feel absolute, like nothing could stop you, no matter how hard it tried.
-No matter where you start you always end in one of two inevitabilities.
+Taking one behind the shed where no one could hear their yelps of fear, but slowly, you claim their life, and their cries for help are silenced.
+As their breath stops under your crushing grip, you feel absolute, like nothing could stop you, no matter how hard it tried.
+No matter where you start, you always end in one of two inevitabilities.
 You either stop because you can’t gain pleasure from the act due to your unwillingness to take the next step.
-Or you are the bold who takes that next step, you move on to bigger, and more emotive things.
-Being human though you don’t have the capability to be satisfied for long, you will always crave more.
+Or you are the bold who takes that next step; you move on to bigger and more emotive things.
+Although you are human and cannot be satisfied for long, you will always crave more.
 More power, more strength, and more control.

-Eventually the small animals won’t do anymore, while emotive they pose no challenge.
+Eventually, the small animals won’t do anymore; while emotive, they pose no challenge.
 Some might have claws, but they can only hurt, not harm.
 You move your way up the food chain, you start to hunt the larger animals.
 Animals that can fight back add another layer to the complex, overcoming something that you assumed would claim you.
-Returning home others notice the scratches, the bite marks.
-You have to lie, you have to deceive those around you so you may continue your acts of power.
-You are no longer a mindless brute, you have to use your divine knowledge to mentally defeat your oppent, testing your wits against those of lesser being.
-But one day the questions will baffle you, they will unwind your little tale of lies and others will uncover the truth.
-Your days of controlling life and death are over, you are going to be losing your godly powers, unless…
+Returning home, others notice the scratches, the bite marks.
+You have to lie; you have to deceive those around you so you may continue your acts of power.
+You are no longer a mindless brute; you have to use your divine knowledge to mentally defeat your opponent, testing your wits against those of lesser beings.
+But one day, the questions will baffle you; they will unwind your little tale of lies, and others will uncover the truth.
+Your days of controlling life and death are over; you are going to be losing your godly powers unless…

 Unless you act, your run is up, your time as a god is over.
 You must act quickly.
-You do to those as you have done so many times before, no longer are you dropping beetles on ant hills, nor are you crushing kitten’s throats.
-You have moved up to wrestling with dogs and now find your-self at the precipice of power.
-Claiming the life of your own kind, the ultimate test to your divine abilities.
+You do to those as you have done so many times before; no longer are you dropping beetles on ant hills, nor are you crushing kitten’s throats.
+You have moved up to wrestling with dogs and now find yourself at the precipice of power.
+Claiming the life of your own kind, the ultimate test of your divine abilities.
 Or so you thought.

-Your used to over powering creatures by now, the challenge remains but you quickly discover it is by far not the hardest challenge for your powers.
-Before you lay a corpse of an active member of society, to others they have simply disappeared.
-To you they are the rush that gives you purpose.
-Convincing one person you were doing no harm had failed, how were you to convince a multitude of others that you are a saint.
-With one you had to test your mind, now you must take the final exam.
+You used to overpowering creatures by now, the challenge remains, but you quickly discover it is by far not the hardest challenge for your powers.
+Before you lay a corpse of an active member of society, to others, they have simply disappeared.
+To you, they are the rush that gives you purpose.
+Convincing one person you were doing no harm had failed; how were you to convince a multitude of others that you are a saint.
+With one, you had to test your mind; now, you must take the final exam.
 Now you must survive.
-Lie after lie you realise, you are no god, you are a fool.
-Blinded by your own ineptitude you strode as if you knew every stepping stone, unaware of the fact you had been wading through the water all this time.
+Lie after lie, you realize, you are no god; you are a fool.
+Blinded by your own ineptitude, you strode as if you knew every stepping stone, unaware of the fact you had been wading through the water all this time.

-Slowly, or sometimes quickly you are caught by your inability to lie.
-As that sentence is passed and the hammer drops you feel your mortality become a reality once again.
-Sitting in that cold chair you stare down the man who holds the lever to your fate.
+Slowly, or sometimes quickly, you are caught by your inability to lie.
+As that sentence is passed and the hammer drops, you feel your mortality become a reality once again.
+Sitting in that cold chair, you stare down the man who holds the lever to your fate.
 He stares unblinking at you with tired eyes, eyes of one who no longer feels from the ability to kill.
-No pain, nor delight, a man who has broken the sanctity of death.
-Without remorse in his eyes your life is forfeit, he claims it without a second thought.
+No pain nor delight, a man who has broken the sanctity of death.
+Without remorse in his eyes, your life is forfeit; he claims it without a second thought.
 Later he is never questioned why he killed, unlike you.
 He is never arrested for murder, unlike you.
-He is never charged of being inhumane, unlike you.
-And unlike you, he will sleep without waking, he will sleep as if nothing had happened that day.
-Meanwhile you stare as your body dies, convulsing all around you, you feel your consciousness leave.
+He is never charged with being inhumane, unlike you.
+And unlike you, he will sleep without waking; he will sleep as if nothing had happened that day.
+Meanwhile, you stare as your body dies, convulsing all around you; you feel your consciousness leave.

-After a while you feel your consciousness return to a form and all of a sudden you find yourself as a baby once again.
-Screaming in your mother arms, you cry for your memories start to fade until you return to the mental power of a babe.
-This cycle seems to repeat endlessly, until one day your consciousness seems to drift away from Hollow.
+After a while, you feel your consciousness return to a form, and all of a sudden, you find yourself as a baby once again.
+Screaming in your mother’s arms, you cry, for your memories start to fade until you return to the mental power of a babe.
+This cycle seems to repeat endlessly until one day, your consciousness seems to drift away from Hollow.
 This time your debt of 100 years to Ompti would have been paid, you will be reborn as a god.
 A true god, not just one you imagined yourself to be.